 International Headache Congress (IHC) 2023 – Seoul, Korea, 14-17 September

-Visit the IHC website for the scientific programme, abstract submission, registration and more!
+Visit the IHC 2023 website for the scientific programme and for registered delegates to watch on demand.

 International Headache Congress (IHC)

 The International Headache Congress (IHC) is held every second year.
 The venue is selected by the IHS Board of Trustees in consultation with a Professional Congress Organiser.
 As an international society, the aim is to hold congresses worldwide, taking into consideration delegate and sponsor appeal.